bioimagesuiteweb/bisweb/doc/BisWebJS.md

 * BisWebMatrix (`js/dataobjects/bisweb_matrix.js`) -- a class for storing 2D float matrices.
 * BisWebImage (`js/dataobjects/bisweb_image.js`) -- a class for storing 2D->5D images.
 This stores both the image data and a [NIFTI-1](https://nifti.nimh.nih.gov/nifti-1/) image header describing the image metadata (orientation etc.)
 * The transformation classes that derive from BisWebBaseTransformation (`js/dataobjects/bisweb_basetransformation.js`).
-    - The linear transformation class BisWebLinearTransformation -- this is used to store the results of linear/affine registrations.
+    - The linear transformation class `BisWebLinearTransformation` -- this is used to store the results of linear/affine registrations.
-    - The grid transformation class BisWebGridTransformation.
+    - The grid transformation class `BisWebGridTransformation`.
 This is used to store the results of nonlinear (tensor b-spline grid) registrations.
-    - The combo transformation class BisWebComboTransformation.
+    - The combo transformation class `BisWebComboTransformation`.
 This stores a combination of a linear transformation and a collection of grids.
 This is the most common output of a nonlinear image registration as this is often preceeded by a linear transformation
-    - The class BisWebTransformationCollection which stores arbitrary combinations of transformations (inspired by the VTK class vtkGeneralTransform).
+    - The class `BisWebTransformationCollection` which stores arbitrary combinations of transformations (inspired by the VTK class vtkGeneralTransform).
-* The collection class BisWebDataObjectCollection (`js/dataobjects/bisweb_dataobjectcollection.js`) which stores and serializes a collection of bisweb_dataobjects.js.
-It also has some static functions to create any type of BisWebDataObject from a json string or file (for de-serialization).
+* The collection class `BisWebDataObjectCollection` (`js/dataobjects/bisweb_dataobjectcollection.js`) which stores and serializes a collection of `bisweb_dataobjects.js`.
+It also has some static functions to create any type of BisWebDataObject from a JSON string or file (for de-serialization).

 ---